 UTSA’s Architecture Program

-At UTSA, the Bachelor of Science degree in Architecture is a four-year, pre-professional degree built around rigorous design studios and comprehensive coursework.
+UTSA’s Architecture degree is a four-year, pre-professional degree built around rigorous design studios and comprehensive coursework.
 All stages of the design process require an ability to think clearly, critically and coherently in order to make persuasive arguments and sensible judgments.
 Design ideas are established through the iterative process of making, drawing, modeling, fabricating, representing, discussing, reading and writing.

 Students and faculty exist and thrive within a collaborative workspace and learning environment specific to our shared creative work.
 Architecture’s studio culture – the work ethic, relationships, and knowledge that are cultivated throughout the collective design process – form an environment of dialogue and discovery through which issues and ideas, pragmatic concerns, material conditions, technology and process intermingle in the practice of design.